-The largest producer, Hennessy, has just completed two new, large, buildings one to store their products, another as a factory for attaching the labels to the bottles.
+The largest producer, Hennessy, have just completed two new, large, buildings one to store their products another as a factory for attaching the labels to the bottles.

 Unemployment is incredibly low, for rural France, due to the industry as the barrels, bottles etc are all locally produced.